wcollins/torero-container/docs/tests.md

 - [Common Issues](#common-issues)

 ## Prerequisites
-Before running tests, ensure you have the following installed:
+Before running tests locally, ensure you have the following installed:
 - Python 3.10 or higher
-- `uv` package manager
+- `uv` package manager (for local development)
 - Git (for version control)

+**Note**: The examples below use `uv` for local development.
+When running tests inside the container, use the regular `pytest` commands as `uv` is not installed in the container.

 ## Running All Tests